House | 2 bedrooms | sleeps 3

 The gardens here are surrounded by fields and woods, with doves in the yard and deer on the hill.
 The owner is a sculptor, with some of his work displayed around the grounds.
 If you are a nature lover, admire sculpture and appreciate the ever changing light over the South Downs we think you will enjoy East End.

-|Size:||Sleeps up to 3, 2 bedrooms|
+|Size||Sleeps up to 3, 2 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|General:||Central heating, TV|
+|General||Central heating, TV|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (1), Double beds (1)|
+|Furniture||Single beds (1), Double beds (1)|

 The South East England region